Puerto Rico under hurricane warning as TS Fiona approaches

 The storm previously battered various eastern Caribbean islands, with one death reported in the French territory of Guadeloupe.
 Regional prefect Alexandre Rochatte told reporters Saturday that the body was found on the side of a road after floods washed away a home in the capital of Basse-Terre.
 More than 20 other people were rescued amid heavy wind and rain that left 13,000 customers without power.

-Fiona was located 130 miles (210 kilometers) southeast of St. Croix Saturday morning with maximum sustained winds of 60 mph (95 kph).
+Fiona was located 90 miles (145 kilometers) south-southeast of St. Croix Saturday afternoon with maximum sustained winds of 60 mph (95 kph).
 It was moving west at 8 mph (13 kph) on a path forecast to pass near or over Puerto Rico on Sunday night.
 Fiona was expected to become a hurricane while moving near Puerto Rico.

 “We are already starting to feel its effects,” said Puerto Rico Gov. Pedro Pierluisi.
 “We should not underestimate this storm.”

 He said the heavy rains anticipated are dangerous because the island’s soil is already saturated.
 Meanwhile, many Puerto Ricans worried about serious power outages since the reconstruction of the island’s power grid razed by Hurricane Maria in 2017 only recently began.
-The grid remains fragile and power outages occur daily.
+The grid remains fragile and power outages occur daily, with some 80,000 customers already in the dark on Saturday.

 Fiona is expected to swipe past the Dominican Republic on Sunday as a potential hurricane and Haiti and the Turks and Caicos Islands on Monday and Tuesday with the threat of extreme rain.